jbannick/hellokata-java/src/modules/mod_libs/hellomodlibversioned2/Readme.md

 6. At the command line, execute: run9.sh

-The Java 9 app and Multi-release library should display:
+The Java 9 app should display:

 ````
 Hello Modularized Java 9 App!